greenelab/deep-review/manuscript.md

 These generative models successfully learn the grammar of compound representations, with 94% [@1EayJRsI] or nearly 98% [@8LWFFeYg] of generated SMILES corresponding to valid molecular structures.
 The initial RNN is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@8LWFFeYg] or adopting reinforcement learning strategies [@1EayJRsI; @lERqKdZJ].
 Both the fine-tuning and reinforcement learning approaches can rediscover known, held-out active molecules.
-The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design (e.g. the adaptation of Generative Adversarial Networks (GANs) for molecules).
+The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design (e.g. the adaptation of GANs for molecules).

 ## Discussion